Orpheus McAdoo: Last Australian tour

 In 1898, the company returned to Australia.
 McAdoo leased the Palace Theatre, Sydney, a vaudeville house, with plans to establish a stock company there.

 In April 1899, McAdoo returned to the USA to recruit members for the Georgia Minstrels and Alabama Cakewalkers.
 Singer Flora Batson joined the company at this time.
 This full-size African-American minstrel troupe toured Australia from 1899 to May 1900.

-In June 1899, M.B.
-Curtis's All-star American Minstrels embarked on an Australian tour.
+In June 1899, M. B. Curtis's All-star American Minstrels embarked on an Australian tour.
 Members included Billy McClain and his wife Cordelia, and Ernest Hogan.
 Soon after the show reached Sydney, Curtis abandoned the show and Hogan took over.

 The McClains transferred to Orpheus McAdoo's Georgia Minstrels.
 A review of the O.M.
 McAdoo Georgia Minstrels show in the Brisbane Opera House in January 1900 said "The two low comedians of the company−"Billy" McClain and C.W.
 Walker−had their hearers in fits of laughter throughout the evening, their reappearance on the stage after their turns in the first part being always the signal for fresh outbursts of mirth.
 Before the interval ballads were well rendered by Madame Cordelia ...

-Orpheus McAdoo died in Sydney on 17 July 1900.
+Orpheus McAdoo died in Sydney on July 17, 1900.
 He is buried in Waverley Cemetery, Sydney.

 Mattie E. Allen of Columbus, Ohio provided the lyrics to "The Victory Song", set in 1919 by Frank W. Ford.

+In popular culture

+In 2015 South African singer-songwriter David Kramer premiered a new musical at Cape Town's Fugard Theatre, "Orpheus in Africa", based on McAdoo's experiences in South Africa with his touring performers.
+The show was well-received, with reviewers focussing on the insight it provided South African audiences into the social, political and cultural implications of the visits at the time.

+In 2024 Kramer put on a refreshed version of the show, this time called "Orpheus McAdoo: A Musical", in a first-time collaboration with the Cape Town Opera.
+The show opened on 18 October at the Artscape Theatre Centre.